 - New Husainiya Restaurant Contact: 65/1,Church Street,Karaikal-609602,

-Karaikal Ammaiyar Temple: Karaikal Ammaiyar is a small shrine, which is dedicated to Karaikal Ammaiyar, the only woman out of the sixty three Nayanmars.
-Constructed by Malaiperumal Pillai in 1929, this temple is known for the huge idol of this lady saint.
-Popularly known as Goddess Punithavati, this woman and the episodes of her supernatural powers are renowned among natives of the region.
-The Mangani Tirunal festival (the festival of the mango fruit) is observed in the month of Aani (June-July) on Pournami (full-moon) day.
-The belief is that Karaikal Ammaiyar gave Annam to Bhikshatanar during his tour round the world begging alms, with curd rice and mangoes.
-To commemorate this incident, curd rice with mango is distributed on this festival day.
+- Karaikal Ammaiyar Temple: Karaikal Ammaiyar is a small shrine, which is dedicated to Karaikal Ammaiyar, the only woman out of the sixty three Nayanmars.
+Furtehr, Malaiperumal Pillai constructed it in 1929.
+It is also famous for the huge idol of this lady saint.
+Also popular as Goddess Punithavati, this woman and the episodes of her supernatural powers are famous among natives of the region.